 - 2. In ArcCatalog, navigate to the Map folder on the local drive where you installed the tutorial data (the default installation path is C:\ArcGIS\ArcTutor\Map). - 3.
 Click the plus sign next to the Map folder to list the contents. - 4.
-Click the airport geodatabase icon to display the contents in the right-hand panel.
+Click the airport geodatabase icon to display the contents in the right panel. - 5.
+In the right panel, click arterials.